Taking notes is quite frustrating.

 I emphasize the word usually because some students can pull it off without compromising its benefit.

-The reason behind this inefficient methods is the fact that Effective Note-Taking is NOT intuitive, and is ironically NOT taught in school.
+The reason behind these inefficient methods is the fact that effective note-taking is not intuitive, and is ironically not taught in school.

 Effective Note Takers take condensed, personalized notes in a deliberate manner.

 By taking notes effectively, they’re able to shave off minutes, or even HOURS of their time reviewing information.